tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 ### `DeliverTxResult` (as part of `FinalizeBlock`)

-The `DeliverTxResult` type delivers transactions from Tendermint to the application.
+The `DeliverTxResult` type delivers transactions from Tendermint to the Application.
 When Tendermint receives a `ReponseFinalizeBlock` containing a `DeliverTxResult` with a non-zero `Code`, the response code is logged.
 The transaction was already included in a block, so the `Code` does not influence